 The authors of the Pfizer-BioNTech study agree with this approach.
-In their Science paper, they write:
+In their

 “Although sustained neutralization of the current B.1.1.7 variant is reassuring, preparation for potential COVID-19 vaccine strain change is prudent.
 Adaptation of the vaccine to a new virus strain would be facilitated by the flexibility of mRNA-based vaccine technology.”